Kristiyan Balov

-Kristiyan Balov (Кристиян Балов; born 26 July 2006) is a Bulgarian professional footballer who plays as a winger and attacking midfielder for Slavia Sofia.
+Kristiyan Teodorov Balov (Кристиян Теодоров Балов; born 26 July 2006) is a Bulgarian professional footballer who plays as a winger and attacking midfielder for Serbian SuperLiga club Red Star Belgrade and the Bulgaria national team.
+He also holds Serbian citizenship.

 Career

+Slavia Sofia

 Balov joined Slavia Sofia at the age of six and progressed through the club's youth ranks.
 He made his first-team debut on 27 May 2024, from the substitute's bench, against CSKA 1948 in the final game of 2023–24 season.

 Balov scored his first goal in a 2–1 away loss against Dobrudzha Dobrich on 28 July 2025.
 On 25 August, he scored against Arda Kardzhali in a man-of-the-match performance to guide Slavia to a 2–0 home victory.
-On 30 August, Balov continued his good form as a regular starter in the beginning of 2025–26 season with a two assists for a 2–2 against CSKA Sofia.
+On 30 August, Balov continued his good form as a regular starter in the beginning of 2025–26 season with two assists for the 2–2 draw against CSKA Sofia.

+Red Star Belgrade

+On 12 June 2026, Balov joined Serbian SuperLiga club Red Star Belgrade on a four-year deal with an option for a fifth.

+International career

+On 16 March 2026, Balov was called up for the first time for the Bulgaria senior national team.
+On 27 March 2026, he made his debut for the team in a 10–2 win against the Solomon Islands in the FIFA Series, being subbed on at half-time and scoring his first goal in the 65th minute.